Powerful Legal Help for Fraternity Hazing Victims Call the Leaders in Hazing Injury Now

 Isn't Hazing Used to Build Teamwork & Unity?

-Contrary to what fraternities will say, hazing does not develop unity and brotherhood.
-What it does develop, however, is a mechanism for control and a hierarchy within the organization, allowing those with power to exert their influence over those without any power.
+Contrary to what fraternities say, hazing does not develop unity and brotherhood.
+What it does develop, however, is a mechanism for control and a hierarchy within the organization, allowing those with power to exert their influence over those without power.
 Hazing victims often haze new members or pledges years later because “if I had to go through it, so do you.”
 The hazers want to feel the same power that was exerted over them.
 The abuse creates a vicious cycle.
-That's why half of college students involved in clubs, sports, or organizations (of all genders) recently reported being hazed at some point in the past.
+That's why half of college students involved in clubs, sports, or organizations recently reported being hazed at some point in the past.

 Should I Report Hazing to a Fraternity Hazing Lawyer?